walljm/slideshow/source/desktop/README.md

 ## Configuration

-The app loads all configuration from the bundled `WebAssets/config.json` file:
+The app loads all configuration from the root `config.json` file:

 ```json
 {